0Petya/CSC314TwitterProject/README.md

+Before running the program, you must change the net.js file to include the proper keys after creating an application on the Twitter app page.

 Before running the program, you have to create a new database called "twitterbot".
 The database must be able to hold special characters.
 Below is SQL that will generate that database.